FlavScents AInsights Entry for Hexyl Acetate (CAS: 142-92-7)

 5. Use in Fragrances

-Hexyl acetate is utilized in various fragrance families, including fruity, floral, and green compositions.
-It acts as a modifier or impact note, providing freshness and lift to the fragrance.
-Typical concentration ranges in perfumes and personal care products are from 0.1% to 1%, depending on the desired intensity.
-Due to its volatility, hexyl acetate contributes primarily to the top notes of a fragrance.
+Hexyl acetate is a versatile ingredient in the fragrance industry, commonly used in floral, fruity, and green fragrance families.
+It acts as a modifier and impact note, adding freshness and realism to compositions.
+Typical concentration ranges in fragrance formulations vary, but it is often used at levels of 0.1% to 1% depending on the desired effect.
+Due to its volatility, hexyl acetate contributes primarily to the top notes of a fragrance, providing an initial burst of freshness.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts